In our online business landscape, it’s easier than ever before to conduct competitive intelligence, research, and analysis.

-2. Survey competitor customers
+12. Survey competitor’s customers

 Your competitor’s customers can give you fresh and real information on their new proposals, discounts, promotions, or loyalty programs.

-Do your competitor surprise their customers on their birthday or invite them to education events?
+Does your competitor surprise their customers on their birthday or invite them to education events?

 Ask clients what features and benefits do they like about their products and what they don’t.